 Age: Good for any age

 Why I love it: I generally starve my kids of screen time in pursuit of the low media child.
-This practice goes completely out the window when we travel – we load the ipad with all the best apps (yes the kids have to share one #siblingrivalry) and they can binge watch to their heart’s content until they eventually crash from the exertion.
+This practice goes completely out the window when we travel — we load the ipad with all the best apps (yes the kids have to share one #siblingrivalry) and they can binge watch to their heart’s content until they eventually pass out from the exertion.
 Cue mama wine time.

 Age: Good for 2 years+

 Why I love it: Together with the iPad, this is the ultimate accessory for travel as otherwise they would drive everyone around them (me mainly) crazy with the sounds of their games and movies.
 I also like that these are made for kids so they fit snugly on their heads/ears and block out some of the airplane noise.
 Another reason I like them is that the volume is controllable, ensuring it stays within safe levels that won’t damage their hearing.

 Why I love it: My kids used to get sick after every long haul flight and if there’s anything worse then starting a holiday with massively jet lagged kids its starting a holiday with massively jet lagged kids who are sick.
 The last few times we have traveled I have wiped down every surface of our seats, tray table, remote control and armrests and amazingly the kids were sniffle-free.
 You do get odd looks but that’s a small price to pay in my eyes.

 Why I love it: Does your baby or toddler love pulling stuff out of boxes or baskets?
 (Is the sky blue?)
 Another hit when my daughter was about 1, the scarf-in-a-box kept her occupied for big chunks of time, plus it’s portable and mess-free!
 As a bonus it’s great for working on fine motor skills.
 I actually cut a hole in the bottom of the box, then strung a few scarves together in one long loop so we never had to bother with repacking the box!